 There had been a tide of NKPA troops running for safety.
 Now it became a flood, increased by men driven from Hill 207.
 Everywhere the soldiers of the NKPA's "crack" 4th Division on Obong-ni had themselves cracked and were fleeing westward in a disorganized, panic-stricken rout.
-It became a field day for the Marine artillery and planes-a thunderous hammering that caused massive waves
+It became a field day for the Marine artillery and aircraft-a thunderous hammering that caused massive waves of enemy deaths.
+There were "all kinds of bodies floating in the Naktong."